General Institutional Information

 HJI reserves the right to update its policies as health authorities’ guidelines and as circumstances demand.

 Exclusion of students will begin immediately after the 30 day grace period elapses.
 The 30 day grace period may be extended to 60 days if a student can show a good faith effort to comply.
 If a student is granted the extended grace period, then exclusion begins immediately after the 60 days elapse.

 Campus Safety is a 24-hour service on the Barrytown campus.
 When an emergency safety, security (or after-hours maintenance) problem occurs, students can call Campus Safety at x211.
 If a stranger is around the building without cause, or if they feel unsafe for any reason, Campus Safety is available.

 For more detailed information contact: Dr. Michael Mickler via email email@example.com

 Additional information on Security and Safety policies can be found in the Student Handbook.

-- UTS Policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business with UTS.
+- HJI Policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business with HJI.

 - Sexual harassment will not be tolerated.
 Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action, up to and including termination.

 - All employees are encouraged to report any harassment or behaviors that violate this policy.
-UTS will provide all employees a complaint form for employees to report harassment and file complaints.
+HJI will provide all employees a complaint form for employees to report harassment and file complaints.

 - Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe to the Vice President.